bacobart/awesome-alternatives/README.md

 # awesome-alternatives

-List of *free* and open source alternatives to proprietary software
+A curated list of *free* and open source alternatives to proprietary software